violetprotocol/hbt-examples/airdrop/README.md

 # Sybil-resistant Airdrop with Humanbound Tokens

+This is a proof of concept of an airdrop with Sybil-resistance built-in.
+Leveraging [Humanbound Tokens](https://humanbound.xyz/), it allows administrators to set a limit on the number of eligible addresses one single human can claim an airdrop for.

 This airdrop was designed to work in 2 phases: a registration period and a claiming period.

 During the registration period, any address holding a Humanbound Token can register up to X eligible addresses (X being a number that can be configured in `shared -> config -> sharedConfig.ts`) for the airdrop.
 These addresses get added to a database along with how much token they’re entitled to claim.
 Signatures from both the HBT-holding address (via SIWE) and the future airdrop recipient need to be provided for a registration to complete.